 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
-Recognizes Out- of-State ID Cards?
+Recognizes Out-of-State ID Cards?
 Vermont 2004 legislation, later revised Allowed in an enclosed, locked facility both for medical and adults 21 and older Yes.
 Caregivers can assist only two patients.
 Two ounces of cannabis, six mature plants, and 12 immature plants Yes.
-Five nonprofit dispensaries, with a total of seven locations, are open.
-A sixth dispensary is allowed if the patient number reaches 7,000.
-However, patient numbers have declined since legalization and are below 4,000 as of July 2023.
+Four dispensaries.
+In addition, adult-use stores can get medical endorsements.
 Allowed Cancer, multiple sclerosis, HIV/AIDS, chronic pain, PTSD, Crohn's, Parkinson's, glaucoma, cachexia, severe nausea, or seizures Yes, through the Cannabis Control Board No. However, any adult 21 or older may possess, purchase, and use cannabis.
 Virginia 2020 legislation Not in the medical program; however, adults 21 and older are allowed to securely cultivate up to four tagged plants Yes.
 A patient, or the patient's parent or legal guardian, may choose a "registered agent" to receive cannabis products on behalf of the patient.
 An individual may serve as a registered agent for no more than two registered patients.
 A 90-day supply.
 No more than four ounces of botanical cannabis can be dispensed to a patient in a 30-day period.
 Yes.
 "Pharmaceutical processors" may cultivate cannabis, manufacture the products, and dispense them to patients.
 The law allows for up to 25 dispensing locations in the state operated by four licensees.
-Twenty-one dispensaries are open as of July 2023.
-Allowed Any diagnosed medical condition or disease determined by the practitioner that a patient would benefit from the use of cannabis.
+Twenty-three dispensaries are open as of December 2024 Allowed Any diagnosed medical condition or disease determined by the practitioner that a patient would benefit from the use of cannabis.
 Yes, optional.
-Through the Board of Pharmacy.
-The program will transfer to the Virginia Cannabis Control Authority on January 1, 2024.
+Through the Virginia Cannabis Control Authority.
 No. However, any adult 21 or older may possess and use cannabis.
-Adult-use sales were supposed to begin on January 1, 2024 but parts of the 2021 law requiring reenactment are stalled due to new House leadership and a hostile governor.
+Adult-use sales were supposed to begin on January 1, 2024, but parts of the 2021 law requiring reenactment are stalled due to new House leadership and a hostile governor.